Human rights efforts | Sustainability | Natural Power of Plants Nisshin OilliO

 In fiscal 2023, we provided human rights training to a total of 303 employees.

-We will continue to view human rights efforts as part of the foundation of our human resource development efforts and promote Groupwide educational programs for our employees.
+In fiscal 2024, we continued to view human rights efforts as part of the foundation of our human resource development efforts and promoted group-wide educational programs for our employees, with a total of 1,446 employees participating.

 7. Dialogue with stakeholders